Photography is all about capturing stories in still frames. It is an art of converting moments into memories.

 You can be the most technically advanced photographer in the world, but if people don’t know you, it will amount to nothing.

-Networking is an art that every business owner needs to master if they want to sustainably grow their business.
+Networking is more than giving out business cards, it is an art that every business owner needs to master if they want to sustainably grow their business.

 As a photographer, you should constantly seek ways to expand your network.
 Reach out to people who might be interested in your services.

-You can also connect with other professional photographers who can help you enhance your skill set:
+You can also connect with other professional photographers and people who can help you enhance your skillset:

 - Attend photography workshops or meetups in your town.
 Photography events are a great means to meet with like-minded people.
 Such events are held frequently and you can easily learn about these events through Facebook or websites like Meetup, Eventbrite, 10times and Eventful.

 - Join photography forums and communities online.
 Apart from attending photography events, you can also connect with like-minded photographers and your potential customers through various online forums.
 A few of the most popular photography forums include Flickr, Behance, EyeEm, OneEyeland, and 500px.
 You can join these forums for free and start building your network today.